-Are there special requirements of the school?
-Only research based teaching methods are used in title 1 schools.
-Title I schools and their school districts are held accountable for the use of the Title I money.
+Are there special requirements for the school?
+Only research-based teaching methods are used in title 1 schools.
+Title I schools and their school districts are held accountable for the use of Title I money.
 Audits are conducted regularly and regular reports are made.
 All teachers at a Title I School must be Highly Qualified (HQ).
-This means they have a degree in teaching, a teaching license and they must also pass a rigorous test.
+This means they have a degree in teaching, and a teaching license, and they must also pass a rigorous test.
 Paraprofessionals or aides employed at a Title I school are also required to be Highly Qualified.
-To be HQ they must have at least two year of college or a rigorous test in the area in which they intend to work.
+To be HQ they must have at least two years of college or a rigorous test in the area in which they intend to work.

 Parents' Bill Of Rights